 In 1990, after years of battling substance abuse issues, John went into rehabilitation.
 The newly sober musical star, delighted at his second chance at life, soon founded his own charitable organization to help in the fight against AIDS.
-Established in 1992 in the United States, the Elton John AIDS Foundation has more than $225 million to support HIV/AIDS programs around the world.
+Established in the United States in 1992, the Elton John AIDS Foundation has more than $225 million to support HIV/AIDS programs around the world.

 Branching out in different directions, John teamed up with lyricist Tim Rice for several projects.
 They worked together on the soundtrack for the 1994 animated hit The Lion King, and one of the movie's songs, "Can You Feel The Love Tonight," brought John his first Academy Award win for Best Original Song.
 The pair later netted a Tony Award for Best Original Score in 2000 for their musical Aida.

 John received a number of special honors around this time.
 In 1994, he was inducted into the Rock and Roll Hall of Fame.
 Queen Elizabeth II made John a Commander of the Order of the British Empire the following year (The queen knighted him several years later, making him officially "Sir Elton John").

 While he enjoyed all of the recognition and praise, he soon found himself rocked by grief.
 During the summer of 1997, John lost two good friends—fashion designer Gianni Versace and Princess Diana.
 He reworked one of his classic songs, "Candle in the Wind," as a tribute to Princess Diana, with the song's proceeds going to a charitable trust established in her honor.
 "Candle in the Wind 1997" proved to be a tremendous success, selling more than 30 million copies that year.